 Students can utilize Advanced Opportunities funds to pay for regionally approved workforce training courses at an Idaho public college in their area.
 Up to \$500 per course or \$1000 a year can be utilized for these courses.
-View approved workforce training courses for more details.

 To participate in this program students and parents have to sign the Fast-Forward Participation Form which is provided on page 18.
 Please tear out and return this form to your counselor.